Davis Assistant data security

 Dynatrace Davis Assistant will reach end of life on January 31, 2023.
 For options and best practices on managing the push of problem notifications to your preferred third-party incident management or ChatOps service, see problem notifications documentation.

 Davis Assistant uses an HTTP API using TLS with a 2048-bit RSA certificate issued by Amazon.
 SSL termination is done at the Amazon Elastic Load Balancer and communication within AWS is secured using Security Groups.
 Communication with Dynatrace environments is also secured with TLS.
-By default, Davis requires a certificate signed by a trusted authority.
+By default, Davis Assistant requires a certificate signed by a trusted authority.
 However an administrator of a Dynatrace Managed environment may configure Davis Assistant to accept a self-signed certificate.
 Authorization between Davis Assistant and your Dynatrace environment is handled by a shared API token.

 What Dynatrace data can Davis Assistant access?

-Davis Assistant communicates over the public Dynatrace REST API, and may access any data from the API that the configured API token has permission to access.
+Davis Assistant communicates over the public Dynatrace REST API and may access any data from the API that the configured API token has permission to access.
 This may include details of problems, time series data such as response times, environment Smartscape topology information, events collected by Dynatrace, and some configurations, including custom event thresholds and maintenance windows.
 See the REST API documentation for details about what is available over the REST API.

 What data captured by Dynatrace is stored in Davis Assistant?

-Davis Assistant caches a minimal amount of data from the REST API for a short period of time (about 10 minutes or less) to reduce the number of API calls made to your Dynatrace environment and thereby reduce response times.
+Davis Assistant caches a minimal amount of data from the REST API for a short period of time (about 10 minutes or less) to reduce the number of API calls made to your Dynatrace environment and thereby improve response times.

 Where is Davis Assistant hosted?